 BSBP Mission and Vision

-- Bureau of Services for Blind Persons Presents Achievement Honor Roll Awards
+- The Bureau of Services for Blind Persons increases service delivery and employment outcomes

 - Michigan's Braille and Talking Book Library Named #1 in the Nation by Library of Congress; Wins top honor for service and innovation